deftonee/file-sort/README.md

     - make option for considering hidden files
     - make option about what date to consider when sorting: file created, photo shot
+    - add filter for files that needed to be sorted
     - more information in process output logs for user. maybe not
     - do something with TODOs in code
     - write some tests maybe